jackzz42/Zose-chat/Readme.md

-Here is the complete README.md file formatted properly in Markdown.
-You can directly copy and paste it into your GitHub repository.

----

-README.md

 # **SecureChat - Encrypted P2P Communication with Tor & I2P**

 SecureChat is a **fully encrypted**, **peer-to-peer (P2P)** messaging application with **WebSockets**, **AES-256 encryption**, and **Tor/I2P support** for **anonymous and secure communication**.

----

 ## **Features**
 - ✅ **End-to-End Encryption (AES-256 & Argon2 hashing)** – Messages are encrypted before transmission.